 The real star here becomes apparent the moment you turn on the device however.
 Anbernic swung for the fences with a 5.36" 1920 x 1152 touchscreen display, and they've successfully knocked it out of the park.
 Everything from the oldest monochrome handhelds up to the latest 3D consoles look stunning on this display.
 Anbernic's gone with an atypical 5:3 aspect ratio display here, but as we'll discuss, it makes for some impressive integer scaling with minimal black borders.

-Of course, the kicker here is that the Anbernic RG552 will set potential owners back an eyebrow-raising $227 USD (with free shipping when purchased from Anbernic.com or their Aliexpress store).
+Of course, the kicker here is that the Anbernic RG552 will set potential owners back an eyebrow-raising $227 USD (with Prime shipping on Amazon) or cheaper on their Aliexpress store.
 The future is here, and it comes with a hefty price tag.
 The RG552 doesn't have the fastest processor around, and it costs more than twice of some of its contemporaries.
 Let's take a look and see if a nice display and familiar controls make Anbernic's entry into the next generation worth it.

 The heart of the Anbernic RG552 is a RockChip RK3399 system on a chip.
 It features a six core processor, with two of its cores clocked at 1.8 GHz, and the rest at 1.4 GHz.
 It's GPU is a Mali-T860 MP4 running at 600 MHz.
 This is a significant step above the RK3326's quad core 1.3-1.5 GHz processor used in Anbernic's RG351 line.
 The RG552 is also faster than the Retroid Pocket 2's similarly-spec'd MediaTek MT6580A quad core 1.5 GHz processor.